 — Jonathan Walker, Exe.
 Director, Center for New Middle Class

-Medical bills are different to regular expenses.
-When you’re in the hospital emergency room, shopping for the best and cheapest service isn’t an alternative.
+Medical bills are different from regular expenses.
+When you’re in the hospital emergency room, shopping for the best and cheapest service and confirming that your insurance company will cover the costs isn’t an option.

 When a child breaks her arm, it would be nice to shop around for the best price on a cast like you might for a new water heater, but it just doesn’t work that way.
 Most of the time, you can only deal with medical expenses after the bill is in your mailbox.